 How to Prepare for the Changing Autumn Weather

 Beware of leaves on the road - they can make for slippery conditions.
-Remember to increase the distance between you and the car in front when road conditions are slippery.
+Remember to increase the distance between you and the car in front when road conditions are slippery/wet.

-Watch out for deer if you live where they are present.
-Autumn is rutting season - when males are chasing females - which means they are moving around more than usual.
-Be ready to make an emergency stop if necessary.
-42,000 deer are killed on UK roads each year - and collisions are on the rise, according to experts.
-Deer activity peaks in autumn - a time when there is more traffic on the roads due to the shorter days.
+Watch out for deer particularly if you are travelling through a rural area.
+Autumn is rutting season (when males are chasing females) which means they are moving around more than usual.
+Be prepared to make an emergency stop if necessary.
+It is estimated that between 40,000 to 74,000 deer are killed or injured annually on UK roads.
+Deer activity peaks in autumn, a time when there is more traffic on the roads due to the shorter days.

 Beware of ice on the road.
 Even though it's not winter yet, ice can appear.
 Again, increase the distance between you and other vehicles.
 Take special care if black ice has been reported.